babyboomer53/Lesson-7/README.md

 ### Wrap up
 This project went relatively quickly.
 Considering that I waited until the last minute to get started, I got lucky.
 What's really pathetic is that I had extra time to work on this project (two weeks instead of one) and I didn't take advantage of it.
-During that.
-I did move from one city to another, and started a new job, but that's only part of the problem.
+During that time, I *did* move from one city to another, and started a new job, but that was only part of the problem.
 Simply put, I procrastinated.
-Primary among those factors averting a disaster was the fact that, after watching the lecture twice and doing some supplemental research, I felt I had a good grasp of the concepts that were presented.
+This could have been a real disaster.
+However, after watching the lecture twice and doing some supplemental research, I felt I had a good grasp of the concepts that were presented.